sedouard/dokku-azure/README.md

 Note: if you do this for your own app, make sure that you include a Procfile like [this one](https://github.com/sedouard/rails-restaurant/blob/master/Procfile).
 If you're already familiar with Heroku you'll know that its required for Heroku apps.

-## Setting up PostgresSql
+## Setting up Postgres

-Finally this app needs to have a database, if you notice, browsing to your app doesn't work, thats because you need to tell dokku to launch and link a PostgreSql to your app.
-This is really easy though.
-In this app, you'll see that our [database.yml](config/database.yml) contains a url with an environment variable that is injected by Dokku.
-This is what happens on the Heroku platform as well:
+Finally this app needs to have a database, if you notice, browsing to your app doesn't work.
+That’s because you need to tell dokku to launch and link a Postgres database to your app.
+This is really easy though because Dokku comes with a variety of [plugins](http://dokku.viewdocs.io/dokku/plugins/#official-plugins-beta).
+In this app, you'll see that our [database.yml](config/database.yml) contains a URL with an environment variable that is injected by Dokku:

 ```
 production: